 - Know when to get help.
 It’s important to pay attention to any signs of flu complications.
 Alert your pediatrician if your child has a high fever for more than 48 hours, is getting sicker, or is not better.
 (That’s over 101 degrees in kids who are at least 3 months old -- for younger kids, call the doctor for any fever).
 Other red flags include signs of dehydration (dry eyes and mouth, peeing very little), unusual breathing (wheezing, panting, or trouble taking a deep breath), or a bluish tint to the lips or face.
 You should also call the doctor if your child seems “out of it” or won’t eat or drink.

 When Can They Go Back to School?

-The flu is very contagious, so it’s important to keep your child home if he starts feeling sick.
-Once his fever has been gone for at least 24 hours -- without him taking fever-reducing medication -- it’s safe to send him back to the classroom.
+The flu is very contagious, so it’s important to keep your child home if they start feeling sick.
+Once their fever has been gone for at least 24 hours -- without them taking fever-reducing medication -- it’s safe to send them back to the classroom.